UWCS/rs118/src/ttt.md

 # Tic-Tac-Toe!

 We're gonna use everything we learned to put together a neat little game of tic-tac-toe.
 I'm assuming you all know the rules.
 If you get stuck on any of the tasks, try to use your resources (The Book, Rust by Example, Google), or ask for someone to help talk you through it, before going straight to the solutions.
-Remember, the compiler is your friend and will try to tell you where to fix your code when you have an error, and `cargo check` and `cargo clippy` will provide some useful lints for preventing errors and writing good Rust.
+Remember, the compiler is your friend and will try to tell you where to fix your code when you have an error, and always run `cargo clippy` and `cargo fmt`!
+(I recommend setting up vscode to do this for you on save)

 ## Task 0: `cargo new`